-We assemble an updated list of funding opportunities weekly.
+The Office of Research Development assembles an updated list of funding opportunities weekly.
 Look at each week's list separately or search the database of all opportunities.

 Internal guidelines addressing funding programs that have a limit on the number of applications an institution may submit.

-When the number of nominations per institution are limited, then all prospective nominations must be processed through the Office of Research Development.
+When the number of nominations per institution are limited, all prospective nominations must be processed through the Office of Research Development.